 On June 18th the 10.47 Glasgow Central - Paignton with 86221 (or 86238) was assisted by 25221 between Preston & Stockport due to the power being off for bridge works at Hartford.
 Two days later (20th) 25221 worked the 17.15 Manchester Victoria to Blackpool North.

-The southbound GMC binliner was noted at Agecroft behind 25221 on July 27th.
+25221 was noted at Manchester Victoria on July 9th.
+The southbound GMC binliner was noted at Agecroft behind 25221 on July 27th (and/or 22nd).

-Passenger workings in September included the 2nd's 17.03 Euston - Blackpool North forward from Preston, the 15th's 07.45 Manchester Victoria - Bangor, whilst 25221 returned to the Crewe - Cardiff line on September 26th working the 08.01 Crewe - Cardiff and the return 11.40 to Crewe.
+Passenger workings in September included the 2nd's 17.03 Euston - Blackpool North forward from Preston.
+25221 was noted at Manchester Victoria on September 5th, 6th & 7th.
+On September 15th 25221 worked the 07.45 Manchester Victoria - Bangor, whilst 25221 returned to the Crewe - Cardiff line on September 26th working the 08.01 Crewe - Cardiff and the return 11.40 to Crewe.

 25221 was noted at Manchester Victoria on banking duty on October 14th.